SlackmasterFelipeCafe/SquamataAssemblyAMT/README.md

 # SquamataAssemblyAMT
 **Squamata** is the largest order of reptiles, comprising lizards, snakes and amphisbaenians (worm lizards), which are collectively known as squamates or scaled reptiles.

-Jupyter notebook used to create USGS AMT metadata files.
+**SquamataAssemblyAMT** is a Jupyter notebook used to create USGS AMT metadata files.

 *"Birthing the tail that feeds it..."*